Russia asks France to extradite Kazakh oligarch Ablyazov

 He is being held in the Aix-Luynes prison in the south of France and a hearing on his possible extradition to Ukraine is expected in September.

-Ablyazov's lawyer Bruno Rebstock told Reuters his client had not yet been notified of Russia's extradition request.
 No one at the Russian Prosecutor General's Office could be reached from comment.
+Ablyazov's lawyer was not immediately available for comment.

-(Reporting by Alessandra Prentice; Additional reporting by Jean-Francois Rosnoblet in Marseilles; Editing by Raissa Kasolowsky)
+(Reporting by Alessandra Prentice; Additional reporting by Jean-Francois Rosnoblet in Marseilles; Editing by Louise Ireland)